RobinNagpal/dodao-ui/docs/Caching.md

 See [revalidatePath](https://nextjs.org/docs/app/api-reference/functions/revalidatePath) and [revalidateTag](https://nextjs.org/docs/app/api-reference/functions/revalidateTag) for more information. for more information.

+# Revalidate Path
+See the docs on what is [revalidatePath](https://nextjs.org/docs/app/api-reference/functions/revalidatePath)

+We prefer to use `revalidateTag` over `revalidatePath` as causes lesser data to refresh.

+For e.g.
+There is a page `/tidbit-collections`, now if change some small thing on one of the entities, and call this page to reload, then it will again
+1) Fetch the space
+2) Fetch the collections
+3) Fetch other items

+So `revalidateTag` seems to be a better option.

+# Revalidate Tag
+We have added tags for each enitity in

 # Checklist
 - [ ] I understand why my data is not loading again when I navigate to the page